HALO Gourmet Vending Machine

 The machine has 2 hoppers of 1,2 kg each capacity.
 Every hopper can take a different kind of coffee, so you have an option of 2 kinds of beans for every product selection.
 This is very flexible and allows the customer to choose according to his taste.
 You can have for instance one-hopper with 100% arabica certified beans, and another hopper with decaf beans.

 What is the machine’s capacity – i.e., drinks per day or hour?

 The machine capacity is around 250/300 cups a day, is a machine studied to work in a high consumption environment keeping the quality of the products very high also during peak hours.

 What type/amount of labor is required at a minimum to maintain and operate the machine?

 Thanks to the high level of reliability of the machine, and to the EGRO LAB experience, the TCO of the machine is very low.
-One of the most important requirements is to clean the machine everyday with the right detergents, this is the best way to keep the quality of the beverage always high and reduce the possibility of issues on the machine.
+One of the most important requirements is to clean the machine every day with the right detergents, this is the best way to keep the quality of the beverage always high and reduce the possibility of issues on the machine.

 Other important topics to discuss?

-I think is important to underline that a team of specialists from RANCILIO and MATTHEW ALGIE worked together to create a product that want to fulfill the market needs and give a unique and great experience to the customer!
+I think is important to underline that a team of specialists from RANCILIO and MATTHEW ALGIE worked together to create a product that wants to fulfill the market needs and give a unique and great experience to the customer!